nocopyandpaste/hyde/_posts/2021-04-26-day-14-yoga-make-love.md

 ---
 layout: post
-title: Yoga is to make love to yourself.
+title: Day 14: Yoga is to make love to yourself.
 ---

 <p>No. Not masturbating. </p>